How To Grow Valerian From Seed To Harvest

 Caring for Valerian Plants

-Dig up the plant carefully.
-Use a garden fork to avoid damaging the roots.
+- Lift the plant gently to avoid snapping the roots.

 Frequently Asked Questions